braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/braze_templates/back_in_stock.md

 ![Mobile Push Canvas step with a message notifying users that a product is back in stock.][9]

-### Step 7: Launch your Canvas
+### Step 7: Test and launch your Canvas

 After testing and reviewing our Canvas to make sure it works as expected, we’ll launch it by selecting **Launch Canvas**.
-Now our users who’ve favorited our Classic Straight Leg jeans and have subscribed to our messaging channels will receive notifications when they’re back in stock!
+Now our users who have favorited our Classic Straight Leg jeans and have subscribed to our messaging channels will receive notifications when they’re back in stock!

 {% alert tip %}
 Check out our [Pre and post-launch checklist]({{site.baseurl}}/user_guide/engagement_tools/canvas/ideas_and_strategies/pre_post_launch_checklist/#things-to-consider-before-launch) for things to consider before and after you launch a Canvas.